koelslaw/documentation/topics/software-components.md

 GRASSMARLIN provides IP network situational awareness of industrial control systems (ICS) and Supervisory Control and Data Acquisition (SCADA) networks to support network security.
 Passively map, and visually display, an ICS/SCADA network topology while safely conducting device discovery, accounting, and reporting on these critical cyber-physical systems.

 ### Nmap
-Nmap ("Network Mapper") is a free and open source utility for network discovery and security auditing.
+Nmap ("Network Mapper") is a free and open-source utility for network discovery and security auditing.
 Many systems and network administrators also find it useful for tasks such as network inventory, managing service upgrade schedules, and monitoring host or service uptime.
 Nmap uses raw IP packets in novel ways to determine what hosts are available on the network, what services (application name and version) those hosts are offering, what operating systems (and OS versions) they are running, what type of packet filters/firewalls are in use, and dozens of other characteristics.
 It was designed to rapidly scan large networks, but works fine against single hosts.

 ### BlueScope

 TBD

 ### RockNSM
-RockNSM is a collections platform, in the spirit of passive Network Security Monitoring by contributors from all over industry and the public sector.
-It's primary focus is to provide a robust, scalable sensor platform for both enduring security monitoring and incident response missions.
+RockNSM is a collections platform, in the spirit of passive Network Security Monitoring by contributors from all over the industry and the public sector.
+Its primary focus is to provide a robust, scalable sensor platform for both enduring security monitoring and incident response missions.
 The platform consists of 3 core capabilities:

 - Passive data acquisition via AF_PACKET, feeding systems for metadata (Bro), signature detection (Suricata), and full packet capture (Stenographer).
 - A messaging layer (Kafka and Logstash) that provides flexibility in scaling the platform to meet operational needs, as well as providing some degree of data reliability in transit.